-(E) Security for costs of awards
+(E) Security for Tribunal costs

 - 1. Without prejudice to the rights provided for in paragraphs (A), (B) and (D) above, a tribunal is entitled to reasonable security for its estimated costs (including its fees and expenses) up to the making of an award.
 In calculating such amount credit will be given for any booking fees paid.
-Such security is to be provided no later than 21 days before the start of any oral hearing intended to lead to an award or, in the case of a documents-only arbitration, no later than immediately before the tribunal starts reading and drafting with a view to producing an award. - 2.
-If a tribunal exercises the right to request security under sub-paragraph (1) above, it shall advise the parties of its total estimated costs (a) in the case of an oral hearing, usually when such hearing is fixed and in any event no later than 28 days before the security must be in place, and (b) in the case of a documents-only arbitration 28 days before the tribunal intends to start reading and/or drafting with a view to producing an award. - 3.
-Requests for security hereunder shall be addressed to the party requesting any oral hearing, and to the claimant in the case of a documents-only arbitration.
-If such party fails to provide such security within the time set any other party will be given 7 days' notice in which to provide it, failing which the tribunal may vacate any hearing dates or, in the case of a documents-only arbitration, refrain from reading and/or drafting. - 4.
-In any case where time does not allow for the periods in sub-paragraphs (1)-(3) above, the tribunal shall be entitled at its discretion to set such shorter periods as are reasonable in the circumstances. - 5.
+A tribunal is entitled to request security whenever it considers it appropriate to do so, and may stipulate when such security is to be provided.
+Where a tribunal has not stipulated for security to be provided at an earlier date, it shall be provided no later than 21 days before the start of any oral hearing intended to lead to an award or, in the case of a documents-only arbitration, no later than immediately before the tribunal starts reading and drafting with a view to producing an award. - 2.
+If a tribunal exercises the right to request security under sub-paragraph (1) above, it shall advise the parties of its total estimated costs no later than 28 days before the security must be in place. - 3.
+Requests for security hereunder shall be addressed to the party requesting any oral hearing, and to the claimant in the case of a documents-only arbitration unless a tribunal considers, in the exercise of its discretion, that security should be provided in whole or in part by another party.
+If a party directed to provide security fails to provide such security within the time set any other party will be given 7 days' notice in which to provide it, failing which the tribunal may suspend its work pending provision of security, and vacate any hearing dates or, in the case of a documents-only arbitration, refrain from reading and/or drafting. - For the avoidance of doubt, in any case where time does not allow for the periods in sub-paragraphs (1)-(2) above, the tribunal shall be entitled at its discretion to set such shorter periods as are reasonable in the circumstances. - 5.
 The form of such security shall be in the tribunal's discretion.
 Normally an undertaking from an appropriate firm of lawyers or a P&I or Defence Association will be acceptable.
 However, a tribunal may require a cash deposit or bank guarantee.
 Any undertaking or guarantee must undertake to pay the sum covered no later than 5 weeks after publication of the relevant award and shall not be conditional upon the award being released (unless the costs thereof are wholly covered by the relevant security). - 6.
 No estimate given hereunder shall prejudice the tribunal's entitlement to its reasonable fees and expenses. - 7.
-Any security provided or payment made in accordance with these provisions shall be without prejudice to ultimate liability as between the parties for the fees and expenses in question, and to the parties' joint and several liability to the tribunal until all outstanding fees and expenses have been paid in full.
+Any security provided or payment made in accordance with these provisions shall be without prejudice to ultimate liability as between the parties for the fees and expenses in question, and to the parties' joint and several liability to the tribunal until all outstanding fees and expenses have been paid in full. - 8.
+For the avoidance of doubt, (a) a failure to provide security for a tribunal's estimated costs in accordance with an order or direction of a tribunal constitutes, for the purpose of these Terms, a failure to comply with an order or direction which would enable a tribunal to make a peremptory order pursuant to section 41(5) of the Act, and (b) if a claimant fails to comply with a peremptory order to provide such security, a tribunal may make an award dismissing the claimant's claim pursuant to section 41(6) of the Act.